Best Angles For Shooting Whales

 Our last big photography trip was a return to Antarctica the March before last with our favorite tour group, Cheesemans’ Ecology Safaris.
 The focus of this late-season trip was whales, although we did see four species of penguin, four or five species of seal, and other wildlife.
 We even had a few internationally recognized whale scientists aboard conducting research.
 The krill was apparently rather deep at the time and the whales were feeding at night, so we didn’t get to watch the humpbacks coming straight up through the surface of the pink water with their mouths open and throats ballooned out feeding.
 We did putt around Wilhelmina Bay in the Zodiacs looking for different photo opportunities.
 Mostly the humpbacks were “logging”, which is not an action verb as it would be for humans - it refers to a whale sleeping on the surface, floating like a log.
 Occasionally a whale (or small group) would take interest in us and more interesting interactions would develop.

 For those of you who might find yourself motoring in a quiet bay in the company of whales, similar to what has happened on three of our Cheeseman trips, I’ve compiled a list of the best or worst angles from the sun to get a particular type of shot.
-Remember, photographers, “it’s all about the light” so all angles are bearings in relation to the sun, not magnetic north.
+Remember, photographers, “it’s all about the light” so all angles are bearings in relation to the sun, not magnetic or true north.
 In this list, an angle of zero means you are looking directly into the sun, while an angle of 180° means the sun is at your back.
 In the following discussion, we will box the relative compass, starting with zero degrees.

 In my mind, zero degrees, or looking directly into the sun, is probably your worst angle for a shot.
 Your subject, which is ordinarily shades of black - making it hard to get detail, will be a silhouette with a bright golden sun reflecting off the ocean.
 The good news is that when the whales breathe, their blow will be backlit by the sun.